Best Wood Glue

 Hot Melt Glue

 Hot melt glue is used for a variety of industrial applications, as well as for craft projects.
 But it can also be used for woodworking.
 Because hot melt glue is heated to liquefy it, it hardens as fast as it cools, making it bond pieces together very quickly.
 However, the glue does need some space, so it is not ideal when you have tight-fitting pieces.
-Rather, you actually want a gap for the glue to fill.
+Rather, you want a gap for the glue to fill.

 Hide Glue